apollographql/apollo-ios/docs/source/tutorial/tutorial-authentication.md

 }
 ```

+This code checks if there is any value stored in the keychain under the login keychain key.
+If there isn't, it determines the user isn't logged in.
+If there is, the user is logged in.

-Then, add a new method to determine what to do when the "Book now!" button is tapped:
+Find the `bookOrCancelTapped` method and start by determining what to do if the user is logged in or not:

 ```swift:title=DetailViewController.swift
 @IBAction private func bookOrCancelTapped() {